saksham-s1ngh/dsa-masterbook/README.md

 # DSA Masterbook
-This repository is basically made up of my implementation and learnings while learning Data Structures & Algorithms using Python.
+This repository is basically made up of my own data structure implementations while learning Data Structures & Algorithms using Python.

 Use this to track :
 1. Problem solutions of interesting/tough dsa problems